egedursun/bimod-lab/README.md

 *Important:*
 1. [ ] Develop [INTEGRATION TESTS] for all the functionalities of all applications.
-2. [ ] Disable DEBUG mode for the application, for increased safety.
-[VERY IMPORTANT ISSUE / SECURITY]
 3. [ ] Switch to a reliable [SMTP] provider.
 4. [ ] Develop more serious [ILLUSTRATION] for the application.
 5. [ ] Translation of the website [VERY IMPORTANT ISSUE / LOCALIZATION]